Special Education Programs

 Dual Certification Program

 PK-4 ECE majors may select the dual special education certification baccalaureate program.
 Highlights of this program include intensive methods coursework in the junior and senior year in both general and special education and a “split” student teaching capstone – 8 weeks in general education and 8 weeks in special education.
-Students will graduate with special education certification in grades PK-12.
+Upon graduation, students are eligible for certification in grades PK-4 and special education PK-12.

 Master of Special Education (4+1 program)